Dr. Travis Burleson

-His passions in ministry include practical exposition of the Bible, leadership development, enhancing prayer ministries, and mobilizing the local church for mission endeavors.
-He is currently drafting a devotional book based on his father’s journal and the life-lessons therein.
+Pastor Travis’ passions in ministry include practical exposition of the Bible, leadership development, enhancing prayer ministries, and mobilizing the local church for mission endeavors - having led FBC to send volunteer missionaries to more than 15 different Countries worldwide.
+He is also currently drafting a devotional book based on his father’s journal and the life-lessons therein.

-Travis met his life-partner Terri, (also an A&M graduate) on a blind date in college.
-They have one daughter, Lydia, and one frisky Lab, and two typical cats.
-Among Travis' hobbies are outdoor activities including: fishing, hunting, hiking, camping, canoeing, and traveling.
+Among Pastor Travis’ hobbies are outdoor activities including: fishing, hunting, hiking, camping, canoeing, and traveling.
 He also enjoys playing golf, watching football, and restoring antiques.
+Travis and wife, Terri have 3 children, 2 cats, and 1 frisky Lab.